Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

 The tradeoffs of this style:

-- Accessors expose an implementation detail - the type of the data member is visible in the function.
-If the class is later refactored to contain fields of different types, code which was using the class also needs to be changed.
+- Such pair of functions exposes an implementation detail - the type of the data member is visible in the function.
+If the class is later refactored to contain fields of different types, code which was using the class may also need to be changed.
 - Since the setter does not take the value as a parameter but returns a reference to a field:

   - ...it no longer can control what is actually written to it.
 This makes the style undesirable if the class has invariants to enforce.
   - ...the calling code can access field's methods, which allows significant code reuse.
+Example above did it with string's assignment operator.